Proportional representation in the Missouri state legislature

-This petition should be approved for circulation around the second week of September.
-If enough signatures are gathered by May 3, 2020, it will appear on the ballot in Missouri on November 3, 2018.
+This petition has been approved for circulation.
+If enough signatures are gathered by May 3, 2020, it will appear on the ballot in Missouri on November 3, 2020.
 If approved by voters, it will become law 30 days later.

 This is how Article Three of the Missouri Constitution would read if this proposed amendment is adopted (lengthy clauses that would be deleted have been omitted to make it easier to read):

 Article III Section 3.
 The house of representatives shall consist of twenty members from each congressional district elected at each general election for a term of two years.

 Article III Section 5.
 The senate shall consist of thirty-four members elected by the qualified voters of the state of Missouri for a term of four years.

 Article III Section 6.
 Each senator shall be thirty years of age, and next before the day of his election shall have been a qualified voter and a resident of the state for two years.